New York State Route 129: History

 What is now NY 129 was developed in the early 20th century as part of a general project to improve access and transportation across the reservoirs.
 In 1908, the New York State Legislature created Route 2, an unsigned legislative route (an unsigned internal route) extending from the New York City line at Yonkers to the Columbia County village of Valatie.
 Route 2 initially followed modern NY 129, Croton Avenue, and NY 35 between Croton-on-Hudson and Peekskill; however, it was realigned on March 1, 1921, to use what is now NY 9A instead.
 NY 129 was designated to most of its current alignment as part of the 1930 renumbering of state highways in New York.
 It originally followed Croton Dam Road, the southern perimeter road around the New Croton Reservoir, while Croton Lake Road, the northern route, was designated as NY 131 by the following year.
 The alignments of NY 129 and NY 131 in the vicinity of the reservoir were swapped c.
 1941 and the NY 131 designation ceased to exist by the mid-1940s.
 With the route changes, NY 129 was extended to terminate at NY 100 at a traffic circle in Pines Bridge while NY 118 terminated near Croton Lake.
 This extension lasted for over two decades until NY 118 was extended over the alignment of NY 129 to the traffic circle by 1969.

 Ramps from NY 129 to the Taconic State Parkway were removed by the East Hudson Parkway Authority in November 1969, to be replaced with a bridge.
-This required a shutdown of NY 129 and required drivers going north to Underhill Road.
+This required a shutdown of NY 129 and required drivers going north to Underhill Avenue.
 In fall 1988, the original Hunter Brook Bridge (less than 19 ft wide) was replaced, as it was never designed to take heavy traffic such as concrete-mixing trucks.
 Between 1988 and 1991, the traffic circle between NY 118 and NY 100 was removed in favor of a three-way intersection between the two highways.